All photos courtesy of Unsplash

 The people were stunned as it was usual for a rabbi to cite all sorts of authorities to support his interpretation.
 Jesus spoke directly.
 There was no need for Him to trawl the sacred writings.
 He already had the very power the devil had mistakenly promised to Him in the desert.
 He could speak on His own authority because of His relationship with His Father.
 His teaching, which we have in the Gospels, should stun us too.

 Luke offers us an example of this authority by telling us how easily Jesus was able to cast out an evil spirit.
 He simply spoke a word.
-The demon has to obey because it knows who Jesus is, that He is ‘the Holy One of God’.
+The demon had to obey because it knew who Jesus was, that He was ‘the Holy One of God’.
 It is because of who He is that Jesus’ words carry such authority.
 His miracles had a similar effect on those who witnessed them.

 Today there are those who still claim that Jesus was only a good teacher.
 Dr Luke does not leave that option open to us.
 Jesus’ words have authority because they are able to transform lives, not because they sound nice.
 Whether we face demon possession, sickness, besetting sins, broken relationships, or the seemingly insurmountable problems of the current pandemic, the words of Jesus carry the authority to bring the change we need.
 That is because of who He is, not because of anything we might do.
 What are the miracles that you or those around you need today?
 Ask Jesus to speak His authoritative words into those situations and you will be amazed how He can change your life too!